Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 When it comes to a Bengali celebration, it cannot be complete without a choice of traditional desserts.
 The most popular options include Rasgulla, Sandesh, Payesh, and more.

-Regional Variations Of Pohela Boishakh
+Regional Variations of Pohela Boishakh

 Pohela Boishakh is also known as Pahela Boishakh and Poila Baishak.
 Along with being a major Bengali festival, this auspicious time also coincides with other celebrations in India.
 People in different parts of the country celebrate this day as the harvest festival as well as the Solar New Year.In Punjab, it coincides with Baisakhi, a major harvest festival for the agrarian sectors.
 Other celebrations include Vishu in Kerala, Puthandu in Tamil Nadu and Bihu in Assam.
 It is a public holiday in several states and is celebrated with prayers, music, food, and traditional festivities of each culture.

-Contemporary Relevance of the Festival
+Contemporary Relevance of The Festival

 Though the festival of Pohela Boishakh may have started with the agrarian community, it has evolved to unite people of all classes and religions.
 Not only Bengalis, but people from other religions also celebrate this festival with great joy.
 This day is celebrated to honour past traditions while also working towards a prosperous future.